How to :: Create a Data Model¶

 Check with your client :

-- how many databases do they have? what’s inside their database? what does the raw data look like?
+- How many databases do they have? what’s inside their databases?
+What does the raw data look like?

-The question you need to answer at the end is : can you help your client by adapting the data model you’ve provided ?
+The question you need to answer at the end is: can you help your client by adapting the data model you’ve provided ?
 Can you simplify it?
 Make it easier for them to generate.
-Keep in mind that your objective is to have date in your app 😁
+Keep in mind that your objective is to have data in your app 😁

 The 3 steps to build your data model¶